lbryio/lbry.com/content/news/87-positive-returns.md

 Available exclusively at lbry://positivereturnsinnegativerates for 250 LBC ($2.50).

->*Life doesn’t come with negative interest rates; life only comes with occasional failure and failure is an event that occurs and can be minimized if we learn from it and (or) if we prepare for what caused our failure.*
+>*Life doesn’t come with negative interest rates; life only comes with occasional failure, and failure is an event that occurs and can be minimized if we learn from it and (or) if we prepare for what caused our failure.*

 > -Tim Smith and Steve Park